isaac-sim/IsaacAutomator/README.md

 ### Running Isaac Automator

-#### Linux/MacOS
+#### Linux/macOS

-On Linux and MacOS there are two ways to run the Isaac Automator commands:
+On Linux and macOS there are two ways to run Isaac Automator commands:

-1. First enter the Isaac Atomator container and then run the command inside the container:
+1. First enter the Isaac Automator container and then run the command inside the container:

 ```sh
 # enter Isaac Automator container